 - Include the following documentation with the program application:

-Submit a letter from the department head of the imaging program in which you are currently enrolled, verifying that you are in good academic standing.
-You must in at least the 4th semester of a 5-semester program and must show evidence of ARRT registration within one month of the start date of the MRI program.
+- A copy of current ARRT card or a letter from the department head of the imaging program in which you are currently enrolled, verifying that you are in good academic standing.
+You must be in at least the fourth semester of a five-semester program and must show evidence of ARRT registration within one month of the start date of the MRI program.